nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 __sudo chmod 700 /home/pi/.kodi/system/launch.sh__ <br>

-You need to modify the RPI3 startup script next.
+You need to modify the RPI3 startup script next.<br>
 You might want to save a copy of this file to your home folder _(sudo cp /home/pi/.config/lxsession/LXDE-pi/autostart ~)_ before modifying it.
-In case you make a mistake you can always restore the file from this copy.
+In case you make a mistake you can always restore the startup file from this copy.
 Open the RPI3 startup script by typing: _"sudo nano /home/pi/.config/lxsession/LXDE-pi/autostart"_ and hitting Enter.
 Add the following line at the end of the script and save the file. <br>

 __/home/pi/.kodi/system/launch.sh__<br>

 The startup script always runs on boot-up and the line above will execute last and call the launch.sh script we created in the previous step which will in turn launch Kodi.
+Reboot your RPI3 ("sudo reboot now").
+Kodi should launch automatically at the end of boot-up.